uqrmaie1/admixtools/README.md

 ## Overview

-ADMIXTOOLS is a set of programs which uses genetic data to infer how populations are related to one another, using f-statistics.
+ADMIXTOOLS is a collection of programs which use genetic data to infer how populations are related to one another.
 It has been used in countless publications to test whether populations form clades (*qpDstat*, *qpWave*), to estimate ancestry proportions (*qpAdm*), and to fit admixture graphs (*qpGraph*).